Using Intune and Winget to Install, Uninstall, and Update Windows Applications

 Step 1: Retrieve the App ID and Source

-Before you can install an application, you first need its app ID as well as the source of the application [there are two primary sources for applications: winget and the Microsoft Store (msstore)].
-Use the command below on your computer first to find the ID and source:
+Before installing an application, you need its app ID and source.
+There are two primary sources for applications: winget and the Microsoft Store (msstore).

 winget search "app_name"

-Below are two examples where I used the winget search command to find the ID and source.
+Below are two examples where I used the winget search command to find the ID and source:

 In the first example, the ID is Google.Chrome.EXE and the source is winget.
-In the second example, the ID is XPFFZHVGQWWLHB and the source is msstore.

 Step 2: Create the Script